Pascal-Institute/kokonut/README.md

 Added :

+- All blocks are fully integrity guranteed (prevent modulation)

 Modified :

 - Duty : The minor number of kokonut framework is same to kokonut protocol version (for example kokonut:1.3.0 framework uses kokonut protocol version 3)